What Happens to Old People Who Don’t Save for Retirement?

 For all we know, she couldn’t have saved for retirement even if she wanted to.

-As a result of living life, Grandma found herself without a nest egg.
-She may even require financial support.
+As a result of living life and the consequences of those circumstances, Grandma found herself without a retirement nest egg.
+Perhaps she may even require financial support.

 However, it doesn’t mean that Grandma has a bad life because she didn’t save for retirement.
 It’s just different than the way life was before.

-In case you think this is some kind of New Age woo-woo, you are wrong.
+In case you think this is some kind of New Age woo-woo, I strongly disagree.

 Since the beginning of time, respected people from all walks of life have understood that our thoughts create our future.